ivofernandes/spell_check_on_client/README.md

 Add the dependency to your `pubspec.yaml`:

 ```
-spell_check_on_client: ^0.0.3
+spell_check_on_client: ^0.0.7
 ```

 ## Usage

-To use this package you will need to add the list of words as an asset inside your app https://github.com/ivofernandes/spell_check_on_client/tree/master/example/assets
+To use this package you will need to add the list of words as an asset inside your app:
+- German - de_words.txt
+- English - en_words.txt
+- Spanish - es_words.txt
+- French - fr_words.txt
+- Italian - it_words.txt
+- Norwegian - no_words.txt
+- Portuguese - pt_words.txt
+- Swedish - sv_words.txt

+You can find the file assets here:

+https://github.com/ivofernandes/spell_check_on_client/tree/master/example/assets